Malaysia Super League: Former clubs

-Remark : Top-division means the highest football competition in Malaysia which includes the Malaysian League (1982–1988), Semi-Pro League Division 1 (1989-1993), Premier League (1994–97) and Premier League 1 (1998–2003).
+Remark : Top-division means the highest football competition in Malaysia which includes the Malaysian League (1982–1988), the Semi-Pro League Division 1 (1989-1993), the Premier League (1994–97) and the Premier League 1 (1998–2003).

 Privatisation of the league's football clubs

 The Pahang Football Association became the first FAM affiliate to separate itself from the management of its football team with the formation of Sri Pahang which was now under the management of Pahang FC Sdn Bhd starting from the 2016 Malaysia Super League season onwards.